krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 * 🔹 'toggle' all Home Assistant entities that can be toggled (lights, media players, switches, scripts, automations, covers, fans, input_booleans, locks etc.);
 * 🔹 use interactive widgets to control most of the common types of entities (as per the details in the Widget Card interactions list);
 * 🔹 fully control lights (both through quick widget card interactions and a popup page with slider controls and color wheel);
+* 🔹 fully control _some_ media players (both through quick widget card interactions and a popup page with slider controls and media information);
 * 🔹 read and dismiss HA notifications;
 * 🔹 change NSPanel settings (including managing the linking/unlinking of NSPanel physical buttons to their respective relays).

 The details of how information is displayed will continue to be fine tuned, and new functionality will be added as the supported capabilities of the underlying [Nextion Hanlder](https://github.com/krizkontrolz/Home-Assistant-nextion_handler/blob/main/HA_NEXTION_HANDLER_INSTRUCTIONS.md) are being developed and expanded.

-🚧 New gesture and widget features are currently being documented for version 0.7 (but aren't supported in the currently available 0.6 version).
+🚧 New gesture and widget features are currently being documented for version 0.7 (in beta, but aren't supported in the currently available 0.6 version).

 </details>